umn-msi-lmnp/cephtools/doc/vignette_dd2ceph.md

    Use `cephtools` to set a bucket policy that will allow all MSI group members read and write access.
 Re-run the bucket policy command above after MSI members are added or removed from group.

    ```
-   cephtools bucketpolicy -v -b $MYGROUP-data-archive -p GROUP_READ_WRITE -g $MYGROUP
+   cephtools bucketpolicy -v -b data-delivery-$MYGROUP -p GROUP_READ_WRITE -g $MYGROUP
    ```

 ## Step 2: Transfer data to ceph _(completed my any group member, repeatedly)_

 After the PI's bucket has a group READ/WRITE bucket policy set, _the following methods can be done by any group members_.
 In fact, the data transfer steps below should be done repeatedly (i.e. after any new datasets are added to `data_delivery` directory).
-NOTE: you will need to supply your `rclone` remote name in the command below.
-[To learn more about rclone remotes and how to set one up, see this tips page](https://github.umn.edu/lmnp/tips/tree/main/rclone#umn-tier2-ceph).
+NOTE: the --remote option is optional as cephtools will automatically detect your MSI ceph credentials.

 1. Set up environment.